-Crises are often self-inflicted, such as the recent and continuing Boeing 737 Max crisis in which Boeing’s executives apparently ignored the very people inside Boeing who knew of the Max’s problems – the pilots.
+Crises are often self-inflicted, such as the Boeing 737 Max crisis in which Boeing’s executives apparently ignored the very people inside Boeing who knew of the Max’s problems – the pilots.
 “After the crash, Boeing issued a bulletin disclosing that this line of planes, known as the 737 Max 8, was equipped with a new type of software as part of the plane’s automated functions.
 Some pilots were furious that they were not told about the new software when the plane was unveiled.”
 “Boeing Pilot Complained of ‘Egregious’ Issue With 737 Max in 2016” was a headline in the New York Times.
 Too often a crisis in the cockpit is so urgent that time does not allow for taking out the paper or electronic flight manual to help analyze and solve the problem.

 Student pilots are taught the “4 C’s” — when faced with difficulty, “Climb, Communicate, Confess and Comply with instructions.”
 In addition to learning what’s in the flight manual for the aircraft being flown, the 4 C’s are part of every pilot’s proficiency check ride.
 “A pilot goes through four stages of proficiency when learning a new airplane, a new set of skills, or working in a new environment.
 Those stages are Cautious, Compliant (or Current), Confident and Complacent.
 The last of these can kill you.”